Maharaja Jitendra Narayan Medical College and Hospital

-Maharaja Jitendra Narayan Medical College and Hospital (MJNMCH) (previously, Coochbehar Government Medical College & Hospital), is a full-fledged tertiary referral Government Medical college cum hospital.
+Maharaja Jitendra Narayan Medical College and Hospital (MJNMCH) (previously, Cooch Behar Government Medical College & Hospital), is a full-fledged tertiary referral Government Medical college cum hospital.
 It was established in the year 2018.
 The college imparts the degree Bachelor of Medicine and Surgery (MBBS).
 Nursing and para-medical courses (under State Medical Faculty of West Bengal) are also offered.
 The college is affiliated to West Bengal University of Health Sciences and is recognised by the National Medical Commission.
 The MJN hospital associated with the college is one of the largest hospitals in the Coochbehar.
 The selection to the college is done on the basis of merit through National Eligibility and Entrance Test.
-Yearly undergraduate student intake is 100 from the year 2019.
 Paramedical Admission is done on basis of merit through SMFWBEE Exam.

 Courses

 Maharaja Jitendra Narayan Medical College & Hospital (MJNMCH), Cooch Behar, West Bengal undertakes education and training of 150 students MBBS courses.